-POLICY ST WT6 In sewered areas all new developments within a

-POLICY ST WT7 On the introduction of central sewage all developments will connect to the public central system within a reasonable time as determined by the National Water
+POLICY ST WT6 In sewered areas all new developments within a reasonable proximity as determined by the National Water Commission should connect to the public central sewage system.
+POLICY ST WT7 On the introduction of central sewage all developments will connect to the public central system within a will connect to the public central system within a reasonable time as determined by the National Water Commission.

-Commission.